-The figure below shows the number and percentage by County impacted by 2017 and 2018 impacted counties for noninstitutionalized populations.
-Trinity, Lake, and Shasta Counties have the highest percentages of persons with a disability.
-However, as the Camp Fire in 2018 demonstrated, the elderly and persons with disabilities are some of the highest at-risk populations during wildfire events.
+The figure below shows the number and percentage by County impacted by DR-43442017 and DR-43532018 impacted counties for noninstitutionalized populations.
+Trinity, Lake County has, and Shasta Counties have the highest percentage percentages of population persons with a disability at 20.1 percent, with the MID areas of .
+However, as Sonoma County at 12.1 percent and Ventura County at 10,9 percent.
+As the Camp Fire in 2018 demonstrated, the elderly and persons with disabilities are some of the highest at-risk populations during wildfire events.